 - past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks;

 - where appropriate, information about individuals' health, and contact details for their next of kin;

 - references given or received by the school about pupils, and information provided by previous educational establishments and/or other professionals or organisations working with pupils; and

-- images of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the school's policy on taking, storing and using images of children).
+- images and video recordings of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the school's policy on taking, storing and using images of children).

 HOW THE SCHOOL COLLECTS DATA